wiverson/htmx-demo/README.md

 **It's possible to be a full stack Java developer and provide dynamic, rich application functionality without complex tools or JavaScript frameworks.**

-**Please note that you should check out [ChangeNode/Frisson](https://github.com/ChangeNode/frisson) if you are interested in modern full stack Java.
+**Please note that you should check out my other GitHub template, [Frisson](https://github.com/ChangeNode/frisson) if you are interested in modern full stack Java.
 I'll be moving all of the demos here to that project shortly - it has a much better, easier to use and more robust Spring Security implementation based on [Supabase.io](https://supabase.io/)**